 (Hint: some people haven’t lived in their home countries for quite a while, so if we counted all countries involved we’d end up with a couple more.)

 So this sets the bar for next Hacker Beach pretty high.
 Will we break the record next year?

 Update: Turns out our visitors are as international as the participants.
-In the first 30 minutes since posting this, we’ve had people from 21 different countries on all continents visit the page.
+In the first 30 minutes since posting this, we’ve had

 There was a lot of interest in joining us at the upcoming Hacker Beach lately.
 But, so far, we didn’t really publish a lot of information that would help newcomers know exactly what’s happening.
 Especially answers to vital questions like if it’s actually happening, if you can still attend, what it will cost, etc.